This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 gdb will be launched (assuming it is set in the

-On Oracle Solaris operating system the message is similar to the above except that the user is prompted to start the
+On the Oracle Solaris operating system, the message is similar to the Linux example, except that the user is prompted to start the

 On Windows a message box is displayed.
 If the user clicks Yes, the VM will attempt to start the default debugger.
 This debugger is configured by a registry setting which is described in Collect Crash Dumps on Windows.
 If Microsoft Visual Studio is installed, the default debugger is typically configured to be